Dropped kerbs (footway crossings)

 You can pay in person by using the Scan Coin facility at Dagenham Library.

 Paying in instalments will incur additional fees.
-You must complete the dropped kerb application form and pay the relevant deposit of £185 for dropped kerbs under £1,000 and £285 for dropped kerbs over £1,000.
+You must complete the dropped kerb application form and pay the initial payment of £185 for dropped kerbs under £1,000 and £285 for dropped kerbs over £1,000.

-The minimum qualifying value for a service is £500.
-Instalments can be spread over either a 6 month period, or a maximum repayment period of 12 months.
-Residents wishing to take advantage of a payment plan must set up a direct debit.
+The minimum qualifying value for instalments is £500.
+Instalments can be spread over either a 6 or 12 months, payable by Direct Debit.

 Examples of costs if paid in instalments